 For one, using a carbon dioxide monitor has the potential to save lives.
 No brewer wants to experience the tragedy that is losing an employee to carbon dioxide overexposure.
 Unfortunately, this has happened in the past, but using a carbon dioxide monitor may prevent this from happening in the future.

 The use of carbon dioxide monitors also serves to protect brewers from potential OSHA violations and other regulatory violations, depending on the geographical location of operation.
 Brewers who are not abiding by OSHA's regulations may find themselves in legal trouble that is costly and time-consuming.

 How Much CO2 Does a Brewery Use?

 The amount of carbon dioxide that a brewery uses varies by its size.
 Larger breweries will use and emit more carbon dioxide than a smaller brewery.
 For instance, a brewery with a size of around 130,000 square feet will emit 250 grams of CO2 per six-pack produced.

 Carbon dioxide monitors have a wide range of cost.
-For instance, of the five that were highlighted earlier, either the Forensics Detectors Jumbo Monitor or the Forensics Detectors Plug-In Monitor are on the lower side of cost at $95.00 while the PK Safety Monitor is on the higher side with a cost of $920.00.
+For instance, of the five that were highlighted earlier, the Forensics Detectors Plug-In Monitor is on the lower cost side about at $95.00 while the PK Safety Monitor is on the higher side with a cost of $920.00.

 CO2 is Carbon Dioxide and CO is Carbon Monoxide.
 They are both different gases used for different purposes with different toxicity levels.
 Never confuse these two gases although their chemical symbols and names are similar.